Iran nuke talks adjourn, Europeans say pause disappointing | Headlines

 “For the eighth round, we have a lot of work ahead, a very complex task, I have to say,” Mora said.
 “Difficult political decisions have to be taken.”
 The accord was meant to rein in Iran's nuclear program in return for loosened economic sanctions.
 Britain, France, Germany, Russia and China are still part of the agreement.

-Negotiators from the three Western European powers said they "respect" Iranian negotiator Ali Bagheri Kani's decision to return to Tehran "though it brings a disappointing pause in negotiations."
-The other participants were ready to continue the talks, and stressed that "this negotiation is becoming ever more urgent."
-After twice expressing frustration during the recent talks, they said that "there has been some technical progress in the last 24 hours, but this only takes us back nearer to where the talks stood in June."
-Following the US decision to withdraw from the deal and reimpose sanctions on Iran, Tehran has ramped up its nuclear programme again by enriching uranium well beyond the thresholds allowed in the agreement.
-Iran has also restricted monitors from the UN atomic watchdog from accessing its nuclear facilities, raising concerns about what the country is doing out of view.
+Negotiators from the three Western European powers said they “respect” Iranian negotiator Ali Bagheri Kani's decision to return to Tehran “though it brings a disappointing pause in negotiations.”
+They said the other participants were ready to continue the talks, and stressed that “this negotiation is becoming ever more urgent.”
+After twice expressing frustration during the recent talks, they said that “there has been some technical progress in the last 24 hours, but this only takes us back nearer to where the talks stood in June.”
+Following the U.S. decision to withdraw from the deal and reimpose sanctions on Iran, Tehran has ramped up its nuclear program again by enriching uranium well beyond the thresholds allowed in the agreement.
+Iran has also restricted monitors from the U.N. atomic watchdog from accessing its nuclear facilities, raising concerns about what the country is doing out of view.

 Diplomats from the three European nations said earlier this week that they were ''losing precious time dealing with new Iranian positions inconsistent with the JCPOA or that go beyond it.”
 Still, there was one sign of progress on a related issue when Iran and the International Atomic Energy Agency reached a deal Wednesday to reinstall cameras damaged at an Iranian site that manufactures centrifuge parts, though inspectors remain limited on what footage they can access.